andywillis/blog/README.md

 A simple blog with a focus on accessibility and performance.

 All posts are written in markdown.
-A conversion process renders the markdown to JSON that the component system can use to build the page.
+A conversion process renders the markdown to JSON that the component system can use to build the journal.

-A backend engine produces a simple compiled index HTML page from the rendered page and, eventually, separate pages for each post.
+A backend engine produces simple compiled minified HTML/CSS from the rendered page (and, eventually, separate pages for each post).
 The HTML can be progressively enhanced with JS where needed.

 Work undertaken:

-- Stage 1: React 180K
+- Stage 1: React
-- Stage 2: Preact 58K
+- Stage 2: Preact
-- Stage 3: Bespoke system 28K JS + 11K CSS
+- Stage 3: Bespoke JS components system (49K)
-- Stage 4: Single minified HTML 23K
+- Stage 4: Compiled and minified HTML/CSS from stage 4 (31K)

 ## Tools